 A clinical trial is a research study involving human volunteers to evaluate new ways to prevent, diagnose, or treat diseases.
-Clinical trials help determine if experimental treatments are safe, effective, or better in some way than standard treatments.
+Clinical trials help determine if novel treatments are safe, effective, or better in some way than standard treatments.

 What Are the Benefits of Participating in a Clinical Trial?